-It is not the responsibility of the school staff to determine the truth of any disclosure or allegation; this is the responsibility of local authority children's social care.
+It is not the responsibility of the school staff to investigate welfare concerns or determine the truth of any disclosure or allegation; this is the responsibility of local authority children's social care.
 All staff however have a duty to recognise where extra support is needed or where there are complex needs or child protection concerns requiring intensive or specialist support.

-Ensure you record these early concerns following standard recording and reporting processes.
+Ensure you record these early concerns using MyConcern.
 If a child or adult does begin to reveal that a child is being harmed, you should follow the advice in the section 'If a child chooses to tell a member of staff about a concern or abuse'.